puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The name of the customer gateway.
 This is the value of the AWS Name tag.

 #####`ip_address`
 *Required* The IPv4 address for the customer gateway.
+This parameter is set at creation only; it is not affected by updates.
 Accepts a valid IPv4 address.

 #####`bgp_asn`
 *Required* The Autonomous System Numbers for the customer gateway.
+This parameter is set at creation only; it is not affected by updates.

 #####`tags`
 *Optional* The tags for the customer gateway.
 Accepts a 'key => value' hash of tags.